shyamsrinivasan/sqlpy/readme.md

 - [] Improve components of DB by adding additional fields
 - [x] Enable addition of data to DB using inputs written in *excel* or *csv* file
 - [x] Enable data query through python API
+- [] Use SQLAlchemy instead of Python-SQL Connector to access database (to enable use with Flask-SQLAlchemy)
 - [] Convert API to a python package before proceeding to app development
 - [] Use a FLASK web app to add GUI functionality